Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Storage

-Collection points must provide suitable spaces for the temporary storage of returned containers and must define, in coordination with SDR Portugal, the method and frequency of collection.
+Collection Points must provide suitable spaces for the temporary storage of returned containers and must define, in coordination with SDR Portugal, the method and frequency of collection.

 Compliance with Requirements